arras-energy/gridlabd/docs/Utilities/Glutils.md

 * Wc: weighted complex Laplacian matrix

+Metadata arrays are also extract to support interpretation of the graph matrices.
+These include the following:

+* lines: list of line from/to tuples as an index into the `bus` list

+* nodes: mapping of the node ids as an index into the `branch` list

+* names: a list of the node and line object names in the model

+* baseMVA: the baseMVA value, if found

+* row: the `from` node index in the graph matrices

+* col: the `to` node index in the graph matrices

+* bus: the bus list

+* branch: the branch from/to list

 The extraction process automatically generates the edge weights based on the line impedance.
 These are stored in `Y`, `Yc`, and `Z`.
-In addition, the reference bus list is stored in `refbus`.
-All other properties of a line/branch or node/bus can be extracted as a vector using the `line` and `node` options, respectively by defining the mapping, e.g., `node:VAR:PROPERTY`, where `VAR` is any string not already used for graph arrays and impedance vectors.
+All other properties of lines/branches or nodes/buses can be extracted as a vector using the `line` and `node` options, respectively by defining the mapping, e.g., `node:VAR:PROPERTY`, where `VAR` is any string not already used for graph matrices and impedance vectors.